 ‘A Ghost Story,’ phantom pain

-A Ghost Story is so spare that its main characters don’t have names.
+A Ghost Story is so spare that its main characters don’t even have names.
 (The credits list Casey Affleck and Rooney Mara as C and M, respectively.)
 Outwardly a love story, it’s phenomenally sincere stuff.
 And while the image of Affleck haunting his old stomping ground through a white sheet and two eyeholes is easily ridiculed, this thing roars with purpose; writer-director-editor David Lowery (Ain’t Them Bodies Saints) has conjured a movie that moves and glides like a specter, but one imbued with all the emotional weight that causes spirits to remain earthbound, tending to unfinished business.

 With its square, Academy ratio and rounded corners, the claustral frame evokes fading photographs and the boxy rooms in which our lives run their course.
 This is a movie about space and how we relate to the quotidian crannies we inhabit every day—how we inform them and they us.
 It’s about the way structures impose themselves on us and the will we impose on them: the amorphousness of arrangement.
 Structures aren’t supposed to change—they’re built to last—and we’re supposed to be the ones who grow.
 A Ghost Story insists that it’s the other way around; spaces are transient because we inform what they mean whether through momentary gestures or behavior.
 Underneath, though, those gestures and emotions are only transitory manifestations.
 After they fade, we’re left fundamentally unchanged, gaining only the memory of those fleeting sparks of happiness, depression, and everything in between.